armansito/metal-workgroup-memory-bug/README.md

 This program does the following:

 1. Initialize a threadgroup shared variable called `shared_flag` to all 1s and execute a barrier.
 Following the barrier, this value is expected to be visible to all threads in the threadgroup.

-⚠️  NOTE: This technically causes undefined behavior since all threads write to the same variable.
-If I change only one thread to perform a write than the compiled AIR changes to the expected behavior.
-This is subtle but interesting nonetheless.
+Only one thread is designated to perform the assignment and the assignment should be well-defined.

 2. Conditionally assign the value of `flag` to `shared_flag`. `flag` is a uniform variable stored in global memory and it always holds the value `0`, which is assigned by the CPU before the dispatch.